node-migrator-bot/hem/README.md

 #reahem
 This is modified version of standart hem.
-Modifications:
+- Modifications:
 - Removed support for stylys.
-- Added "minify" option to slug.json to support toggling minify option.
+- Added "minify" option to slug.json to toggel minify status.

 #Installation